LemonHeadOnGit/PythonPlanner/README.md

 ## What is PythonPlanner

 **PythonPlanner** is a redo of a friends' python project, _BetterTimeTable_.
 This redo aims to improve on some programming concepts as well as implement some more features.
 I understand that the original wasn't even finished, but still :).
-Also, the original was more of an actual school timetable thing rather than a planner.
+Also, the original was more of an actual school timetable rather than a planner.

 ## What features are going to be included in this redo?